Ehara taku toa i te toa takitahi engari he toa takitini.

 *Students should be aware the University Entrance Literacy credits are available in other courses.

 You will explore a range of sociological and psychological principles in order to develop your analytical critical thinking skills to a much deeper level.
 This will support your understanding of literature and language topics explored in English.
 You will then apply this understanding in a variety of forms, such as creative writing, magazine articles, and investigative reports.
 All written and communication skills developed through Level 3 English are highly regarded by universities.

 How will this course be assessed?

-Two external standards worth 4 credits each (written text and visual text study, both worth 4 credits)
+Three external standards worth 4 credits each (unfamiliar text, written text and visual text study)

 What are the course costs?